cs-24-sw-3-01/typst-documents/report/chapters/problem_domain_analysis.typ

 - *Absence:* Represents a period where an employee is unavailable due to reasons like vacation, sickness, or personal leave.
 Absences have a start and end date and might include additional metadata like absence type and reason.

 - *Team:* A group of employees that work together across different departments.
-Teams may be created and managed in the system to facilitate better absence planning and calendar overviews.

 - *Department:* Represents the various departments within the company.
 Employees and teams are associated with departments, which helps organize the calendar and team structure.